Frequently Asked Questions

 - You are covered under the Medicaid Expansion (low-income adults).

-- You do not have an exemption.
+- You do not have an exclusion.

 Who has to follow the new community engagement requirements?